 I should point out that the residency requirement is a little more detailed than just 180 days, but it’s a good starting point to understand the concept.

-If you have concerns if you are really going to get a divorce and have serious concerns about your spouse spending money or selling your assets or even if they are taking on debt, it might be prudent to file for a legal separation and then you can at least make up your mind at a later date.
+If you have questions about if you feel you really need a divorce and have serious concerns about your spouse spending money or selling your assets or even if they are taking on a fair amount of debt, it might be prudent to file for a legal separation and then you can at least make up your mind at a later date.

 The reason why is that there will then be a legal separation date, this is not the same as moving out of the house, where any extra debt (or assets) may very well get to be claimed as non-martial when the divorce finally goes through.